zpnoob/tp/docs/UserGuide.md

 ## Quick start

-1. Ensure you have Java `17` or above installed in your Computer.<br>
+1. Ensure you have Java `17` installed in your computer.<br>

-   **To check if Java 17+ is installed:**
+   **To check if Java 17 is installed:**
    Open a command terminal/command prompt and type the following:
    ```
    java -version
    ```
-   If Java 17 or higher is installed, you should see output similar to:
+   If Java 17 is installed, you should see output similar to:

    ```
-   java version "17.0.x" or higher
+   java version "17.0.x"
    ```
-   If Java is not installed, or the Java version is below Java 17, proceed to install Java 17+.
+   If Java is not installed, or the Java version is below Java 17, proceed to install Java 17.

    **Installation links:**
    * **Mac users:** Follow the precise installation guide [here](https://se-education.org/guides/tutorials/javaInstallationMac.html).
-   * **Windows/Linux users:** Download Java 17+ from [Oracle](https://www.oracle.com/java/technologies/downloads/) or [OpenJDK](https://openjdk.org/install/).
+   * **Windows/Linux users:** Download Java 17 from [Oracle](https://www.oracle.com/java/technologies/downloads/) or [OpenJDK](https://openjdk.org/install/).
 <br><br>
-2. Download the latest `.jar` file from [here](https://github.com/AY2526S1-CS2103T-F15a-2/tp/releases/tag/v1.5).
+2. Download the latest `.jar` file from [here](https://github.com/AY2526S1-CS2103T-F15a-2/tp/releases/tag/v1.6).

 3. Copy the file to the folder you want to use as the _home folder_ for your InsuraBook.